haydendavisstone/SpotifyDiscoverWeeklyHistory/README.md

 # Setup

-To generate a client id and secret, create an app on the [dashboard](https://developer.spotify.com/dashboard) page.
+To generate a client id and secret, create an app on the [dashboard](https://developer.spotify.com/dashboard) page.<br>
-When creating an app, set 'Redirect URI' to http://localhost:8888/callback, app name and description can be whatever.
+When creating an app, set 'Redirect URI' to http://localhost:8888/callback, app name and description can be whatever.<br>

 Client id and secret can be found in the 'settings' of the created app.
-Your username can be found on your Spotify account overview.
+Your username can be found on your Spotify account overview.<br>

-These 3 parameters will need to be added to the script, example:
+These 3 parameters will need to be added to the script, example:<br>

-USERNAME = '8aa82gysa66hk5q7ofgriy9it'
+USERNAME = '8aa82gysa66hk5q7ofgriy9it'<br>
-CLIENT_ID = 'hhe64jiif9434d8894fb44499af6962f'
+CLIENT_ID = 'hhe64jiif9434d8894fb44499af6962f'<br>
-CLIENT_SECRET = 'j65ed093824343cd9e8c4561b902b1b5'
+CLIENT_SECRET = 'j65ed093824343cd9e8c4561b902b1b5'<br>

 [Spotipy API](https://spotipy.readthedocs.io/en/2.22.1/)